-- 1. With belts properly in their grooves adjust the sheaves until all slack has been taken up. - Start the drive and continue to tension the V-belt(s) until only a slight bow on the slack side of the drive appears while operating under load conditions. - 3.
+- 1. With belts properly in their grooves adjust the sheaves until all slack has been taken up. - 2.
+Start the drive and continue to tension the V-belt(s) until only a slight bow on the slack side of the drive appears while operating under load conditions as shown in Figure 9. - 3.
 After 24 to 48 hours of operation the belts will seat themselves in the sheave grooves.
-Further tensioning is then necessary as described in Step 2.
+Further tensioning is then necessary as described in step 2. - 4.
 The belts should not slip if they are correctly adjusted and the correct starting procedure is used.
 A screeching noise at start-up may indicate the belts are too loose.
 Belt dressing should not be used on V-belts.
 Sheaves and V-belts should remain free of oil and grease.
 Tension should be removed from belts if the drive is to be inactive for an extended period of time.